San Diego Breach of Contract Attorney

 An Anticipatory Breach occurs when the deadline(s) established in the agreement cannot be met.
 Most contracts have prescribed dates upon which the satisfactory completion or execution of the commitments in the agreement must be completed.
 There are times when one of the parties fulfills most of the central portions of the agreement(s) established in the contract but fails to meet a specific condition.
 This is referred to as a Minor Breach.

 Any breach of contract creates the potential for legal and financial exposure and damages.
-If you believe you or your company is the victim of a breach of contract, or if you or your company will be unable to fulfill the terms of a contractual agreement you need the advice and counsel of the experienced business and contract dispute resolution attorneys at the Watkins Firm.
+If you believe you or your company is the victim of a broken agreement or contract breach, or if you or your company will be unable to fulfill the terms of a contractual agreement you need the advice and counsel of the experienced business and contract dispute resolution attorneys at the Watkins Firm.

 We invite you to review the strong recommendations of our clients and contact the Watkins Firm or call 858-535-1511 for a complimentary consultation today.